Brad14t/Microsoft-Home-Lab/README.md

 Now I have the raw data, but I want the columns of this data to show whats in the raw data, in a more understandable way.

 To do this, use the Custom_KQL_Query code in KQL Query mode.
+I used an old not working query in this picture but solve this issue later.

 ![image](https://github.com/user-attachments/assets/efd7627d-75f1-4c34-8365-5c5f8061c6e0)